jlevyoff1/the-art-of-command-line/README.md

 ![curl -s 'https://raw.githubusercontent.com/jlevy/the-art-of-command-line/master/README.md' | egrep -o '`\w+`' | tr -d '`' | cowsay -W50](cowsay.png)

 Fluency on the command line is a skill often neglected or considered arcane, but it improves your flexibility and productivity as an engineer in both obvious and subtle ways.
-This is a selection of notes and tips on using the command-line that we've found useful when working on Linux.
+This is a selection of notes and tips on using the command line that we've found useful when working on Linux.
 Some tips are elementary, and some are fairly specific, sophisticated, or obscure.
 This page is not long, but if you can use and recall all the items here, you know a lot.

 This work is the result of [many authors and translators](AUTHORS.md).
-Some of this
+Some of this have [originally](http://www.quora.com/What-are-some-lesser-known-but-useful-Unix-commands) [appeared](http://www.quora.com/What-are-the-most-useful-Swiss-army-knife-one-liners-on-Unix)
-[originally](http://www.quora.com/What-are-some-lesser-known-but-useful-Unix-commands)
-[appeared](http://www.quora.com/What-are-the-most-useful-Swiss-army-knife-one-liners-on-Unix)
 on [Quora](http://www.quora.com/What-are-some-time-saving-tips-that-every-Linux-user-should-know),
-but it has since moved to GitHub, where people more talented than the original author have made numerous improvements.
+but since it has moved to GitHub, people who are more talented than the original author have made numerous improvements.
-[**Please submit a question**](https://airtable.com/shrzMhx00YiIVAWJg) if you have a question related to the command line. [**Please contribute**](/CONTRIBUTING.md) if you see an error or something that could be better!
+[**Please submit a question**](https://airtable.com/shrzMhx00YiIVAWJg) if you have one related to the command line. [**Please contribute**](/CONTRIBUTING.md) if you see an error or something that could be better!

 ## Meta

 Scope:

 - This guide is for both beginners and experienced users.
-The goals are *breadth* (everything important), *specificity* (give concrete examples of the most common case), and *brevity* (avoid things that aren't essential or digressions you can easily look up elsewhere).
+The goals are *breadth* (everything important), *specificity* (give concrete examples of the most common case), and *brevity* (avoid things that aren't essential or digressions that you can easily look up elsewhere).
 Every tip is essential in some situation or significantly saves time over alternatives.
 - This is written for Linux, with the exception of the "[macOS only](#macos-only)" and "[Windows only](#windows-only)" sections.
 Many of the other items apply or can be installed on other Unices or macOS (or even Cygwin).
 - The focus is on interactive Bash, though many tips apply to other shells and to general Bash scripting.
-- It includes both "standard" Unix commands as well as ones that require special package installs -- so long as they are important enough to merit inclusion.
+- It includes both "standard" Unix commands and the ones that require special package installs -- as long as they are important enough to merit inclusion.

 Notes:

-- To keep this to one page, content is implicitly included by reference.
+- To keep this in one page, content is implicitly included by reference.
 You're smart enough to look up more detail elsewhere once you know the idea or command to Google.
-Use `apt`, `yum`, `dnf`, `pacman`, `pip` or `brew` (as appropriate) to install new programs.
+Use `apt`, `yum`, `dnf`, `pacman`, `pip`, or `brew` (as appropriate) to install new programs.
-- Use [Explainshell](http://explainshell.com/) to get a helpful breakdown of what commands, options, pipes etc. do.
+- Use [Explainshell](http://explainshell.com/) to get a helpful breakdown of what commands, options, pipes, etc., do.

 ## Basics

 - Learn basic Bash.
 Actually, type `man bash` and at least skim the whole thing; it's pretty easy to follow and not that long.
 Alternate shells can be nice, but Bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).

 - Learn at least one text-based editor well.
-The `nano` editor is one of the simplest for basic editing (opening, editing, saving, searching).
+The `nano` editor is one of the simplest editors for basic editing (opening, editing, saving, and searching).
 However, for the power user in a text terminal, there is no substitute for Vim (`vi`), the hard-to-learn but venerable, fast, and full-featured editor.
 Many people also use the classic Emacs, particularly for larger editing tasks.
 (Of course, any modern software developer working on an extensive project is unlikely to use only a pure text-based editor and should also be familiar with modern graphical IDEs and tools.)

 - Finding documentation:
-  - Know how to read official documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g. 1 is "regular" commands, 5 is files/conventions, and 8 are for administration).
+  - Know how to read official documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g., 1 is "regular" commands, 5 is files/conventions, and 8 is for administration).
 Find man pages with `apropos`.
   - Know that some commands are not executables, but Bash builtins, and that you can get help on them with `help` and `help -d`.
-You can find out whether a command is an executable, shell builtin or an alias by using `type command`.
+You can find out whether a command is an executable, shell builtin, or an alias by using `type command`.
   - `curl cheat.sh/command` will give a brief "cheat sheet" with common examples of how to use a shell command.

 - Learn about redirection of output and input using `>` and `<` and pipes using `|`.
-Know `>` overwrites the output file and `>>` appends.
+Know that `>` overwrites the output file and `>>` appends.
 Learn about stdout and stderr.

 - Learn about file glob expansion with `*` (and perhaps `?` and `[`...`]`) and quoting and the difference between double `"` and single `'` quotes.
 (See more on variable expansion below.)